KRFE

-KRFE (580 AM) is a radio station licensed to Lubbock, Texas.
-The station airs a news/talk format.
+KRFE (580 AM) is a radio station licensed to Lubbock, Texas, airing a news/talk radio format.
 It dropped its long-time format of easy listening and pop music on October 24, 2016.
-Local hosts include Wade Wilkes, Jim Stewart and Kim Davis, adding their newest host as of recent, BreAnna Stanek".

-KRFE (AM) previously used the call signs KDAV (AM), KRLB (AM) and KJBX (AM).
+History

-Previous formats included full-service Country, Pop, ABC Stardust, R&B/Rap, Hot A/C, and a hybrid of Easy Listening Music (reminiscent of KAAM-AM's former format in Dallas/Ft.
+Previous formats included full-service Country, Pop, ABC Stardust, R&B/Rap, Hot A/C, and a hybrid of Easy Listening Music (reminiscent of KAAM's former format in Dallas/Ft.
 Worth).

-In 1953, KDAV was a 500 watt daytimer on 580 kHz.
+In 1953, KDAV was a 500-watt daytimer on 580 kHz.
 Studios, transmitters and towers have always been near 66th and Quirt Avenue (today known as 6602 Martin Luther King).
 That station was founded by Dave Elmore, David Worley and David Pinkston.
+KDAV ended up playing a significant role in Buddy Holly's career.
+He was a teenage disc jockey for KDAV and also used its studios to record 20 acetates (records) from 1953 until 1957.
+As of 2024, KRFE's offices and studio are still in its original location at 6602 MLK Blvd. and the room Buddy Holly recorded songs in, is preserved.

 KDAV 580 became KRLB in 1979.
-It added an FM at 99.5 (KWGO-FM, then KRLB-FM, then KCRM-FM, now KQBR-FM).
+It added an FM at 99.5 (KWGN-FM, then KWGO-FM, then KRLB-FM, then KCRM-FM, now KQBR-FM).

 Ownership of this station changed many times over the decades, various partners came and went.
 In 1975, 49% of the station was sold to "Mexican American Services, Inc" for 60,000 dollars.
 A couple of years later (1977) the other 51% was sold for another 60,000 dollars.
 The former 99.5 KWGO, now KQBR, was sold to KRLB, Inc (Ed Wilkes, owner of AM 580 KRLB) in 1980 for 380,000 dollars.
 In 1983 KRLB Inc. was sold to Ken Dowe.
-Dowe owned several stations throughout Texas, and had made himself a name in radio during 20 years with Gordon McClendon's KLIF 1190 in Dallas.
-Dowe continued co-ownership of KRLB AM/FM (KRLB AM LATER KJBX AM, then KRFE AM) until the mid '90s (1993 or 1994) when it was sold to South Plains Broadcasting (owner of KFMX-FM & KKAM-AM) through a bankruptcy auction.
+Dowe owned several stations throughout Texas, and had made himself a name in radio during 20 years with Gordon McLendon's KLIF 1190 in Dallas.
+Dowe continued co-ownership of KRLB-AM-FM (KRLB AM, later KJBX AM, then KRFE AM) until the mid '90s (1993 or 1994) when it was sold to South Plains Broadcasting (owner of KFMX-FM & KKAM) through a bankruptcy auction.
 At that time South Plains Broadcasting had no interest in retaining AM 580 and would sell the station back to "Big" Ed Wilkes and Paul Beane.
-Wade Wilkes is the current owner of KRFE AM Inc.
+Wade Wilkes is the current owner of KRFE AM Inc. He also is the morning show host and in late 2023 took over the 12:30pm Ag Hour after Jim Stewart's retirement.

 KRFE's building was expanded in the early 80s.
 The original KDAV building is in the center of the newer construction.
-The area includes the original 1950s era transmitter.
+The area includes the original 1950s' era transmitter.
 KRFE is a designated Buddy Holly Site as recognized by the City of Lubbock.